wkumari/draft-wkumari-opsawg-sdi/README.md

    download the certificate (by providing the unique device identifier of the device).
 The operator SHOULD fetch the certificate using a secure transport (e.g., HTTPS).
-The operator will then encrypt the initial configuration (for example, using SMIME) using the key in the certificate, and place it on their TFTP server.
+The operator will then encrypt the initial configuration (for example, using SMIME [RFC5751]) using the key in the certificate, and place it on their TFTP server.
 See Appendix B for examples.

-Kumari & Doyle           Expires October 4, 2020                [Page 7]
+Kumari & Doyle           Expires October 5, 2020                [Page 7]

 Internet-Draft            Secure Device Install               April 2020